timvisee/docker-compose-mongodb/README.md

 To stop the container, use the `./stop` script.

+## Data
+This Docker container creates the `./data` directory, in which the database data is stored.
+Removing this directory will empty the database.

 ## License
 This project is released under the GNU GPL-3.0 license.
 Check out the [LICENSE](LICENSE) file for more information.